 8. HOW can the information on the web page or site benefit your paper or project?

 Is the content from the source appropriate for your assignment?
 Is the article long enough for your informational needs?
-Are you being asked for scholarly analysis, factual reporting of events, evidence for a research claim, statistics or general information?
-Make sure the reading level, sources and information is suitable for your paper or project.
+Are you being asked for scholarly analysis, factual reporting of events, evidence for a research claim, statistics, or general information?
+Make sure the reading level, sources, and information are all suitable for your paper or project.